jennyknuth/fist-to-five/README.md

 # Fist-to-Five
-## a student comprehension meter made with Angular and Firebase
+### a student comprehension meter made with Angular and Firebase

 See it live here: http://jennyknuth.github.io/fist-to-five

-Fist-to-Five is a web app that allows people to weigh-in on questions and offer opinions in real time.
+Fist-to-Five is a *real-time web app* that allows people to weigh-in on questions and offer opinions.

 For example, a teacher can ask "How well do you understand JavaScript promises?" or simply make a statement: "The sides of an isoceles triangle have equal length," choose a scale, and allow participants to vote.
 The teacher can instantly determine whether to review or move on to the next topic.